ad0ll/torus-clients/README.md

 // Fetch then verify a prediction from the swarm memory, then insert a claim into the swarm memory const response = await verifierClient.verifySwarmPrediction({
   predictionId: 1,
+  llmProvider: 'openrouter', // Optional, can be 'openrouter', or 'venice'.
+Defaults to 'venice'.
 });

 // Verify a raw prediction, no impact on swarm memory const response2 = await verifierClient.verifyRawPrediction({
-  prediction: 'I predict BTC will be $100,000 by the end of the 2025', });
+  prediction: 'I predict BTC will be $100,000 by the end of the 2025',
+  llmProvider: 'openrouter', // Optional, can be 'openrouter', or 'venice'.
+Defaults to 'venice'.
+});
 ```